Victor N. Bird

 Communications and Government Affairs Liaison

 Able to leverage over 20 years of continued education, training, technical expertise and hands-on private sector and state civil service experience in communications with a focus in government affairs, she is a native of Yukon and attended Oklahoma State University’s Oklahoma City campus.
 Hired in 1997 as a legislative assistant in the Oklahoma House of Representatives for State Representative Ray McCarter, (D) Marlow, her nine-year tenure includes clerking for Representatives Bill Nations, Clay Pope, Wallace Collins, Mike Ervin and Congressman Dan Boren.
-Recruited by the Senate Republican Leadership in 2004 by then Freshman Senator Don Barrington, she also was the interim clerk to Senator Eddie Fields, Senator Dan Newberry, and Senator Patrick Anderson.
+Recruited by the Senate Republican Leadership in 2004 by then Freshman Senator Don Barrington, she also was the interim assistant to Senator Eddie Fields, Senator Dan Newberry, and Senator Patrick Anderson.

 A free-lance writer, she is a former contributing columnist for the internet news outlet, Examiner.com.
 Shelton currently serves on the Board of Directors as the Secretary for the Oklahoma State Senate Historical Preservation Fund, Inc. which administers various art projects at the Oklahoma State Legislature at no cost to the public.
 Shelton also works in the private sector as a social media manager with expertise in layout and design, film production, and digital media strategy.